Your mission, if you choose to accept, is to reduce your risk of cancer by deliberately eating cancer-fighting foods.

 I spent 5 days at my parents’ house as soon as the shock wore off (until my husband said, “We’re nearly out of the food you left behind, you need to come home or we’ll starve!”).
 I threw myself into learning, shopping, brainstorming, borrowing time I didn’t really have, but that I’ll never regret.

-I headed out for the 5-hour drive armed with podcasts, GMO Summit talks to listen to and my Rosary and packed a cooler with pastured, bone-in chicken, grassfed beef bones, frozen fruit, fresh greens and veggies, and more, plus grocery bags of coconut flour, tea, probiotic powder, artichokes, carrots, apples, lemons and olive oil.
+I headed out for the 5-hour drive armed with podcasts, GMO Summit talks to listen to and my Rosary and packed a cooler with pastured, bone-in chicken, grassfed beef bones, frozen fruit, fresh greens and veggies, and more, plus grocery bags of coconut flour (use the code STEWARDSHIP for 10% off at that site!), tea, probiotic powder, artichokes, carrots, apples, lemons and olive oil.

 No way was I letting my parents know how overboard I’d gone until I got there.